 We are happy to provide a reasonable level of free support for registered users of the Interface 1010 Potentiostat/Galvanostat/ZRA.
-Reasonable support includes telephone assistance covering the normal installation, use, and simple customization of a computerized system containing an Interface 1010 connected to a Windows®-compatible computer.
+Reasonable support includes telephone assistance covering the normal installation, use, and simple customization of a computerized system containing an Interface 1010 connected to a computer with Microsoft Windows[®] 10 or higher (64-bit version only).